Galla (wife of Theodosius I): Marriage to Theodosius

 Galla was cast into a role of significance because of conflict between three Roman emperors in the 380s.
 In 383, Gratian died while facing a major revolt under Magnus Maximus.
 Maximus proceeded to establish his control of a portion of the Roman Empire including Britain, Gaul, Hispania, and the Diocese of Africa.
 Ruling from his capital at Augusta Treverorum (Treves, Trier), he was able to negotiate his recognition by Valentinian II and Theodosius I starting in 384.
 Valentinian II's territory was effectively limited to Italia, ruling from Mediolanum (modern Milan).

 In 387, the truce between Valentinian II and Maximus ended.
 Maximus crossed the Alps into the Po Valley and threatened Mediolanum.
-Valentinian and Justina fled their capital for Thessaloniki, capital of the Praetorian prefecture of Illyricum and at the time the chosen residence of Theodosius.
+Valentinian and Justina fled their capital for Thessalonica, capital of the Praetorian prefecture of Illyricum and at the time the chosen residence of Theodosius.
 Galla accompanied them.
-Theodosius was then a widower, his first wife Aelia Flaccilla having died in 385 or 386.
+Theodosius was then a widower, his first wife Aelia Flaccilla having died in 386.

-Theodosius granted refuge to the fugitives.
-According to Zosimus's account, Justina arranged for Galla to appear weeping before Theodosius and to appeal for his compassion.
-Galla was reportedly a beautiful woman and Theodosius was soon smitten and requested to marry her.
-Justina used this to her advantage, setting a condition for the marriage agreement under which Theodosius would have to attack Maximus and restore Valentinian II to his throne.
-Theodosius consented to Justina's condition, the marriage probably taking place in late 387.
-The account was questioned by Louis-Sébastien de Tillemont as inconsistent with the piety of Theodosius.
-He suggested that the marriage took place in 386, prior to the beginning of hostilities.
-On the other hand, Edward Gibbon in his The History of the Decline and Fall of the Roman Empire considered Zosimus' account more likely.

-In Theodoret and Tyrannius Rufinus's accounts, religious ardor fueled Theodosius' decision to start the war, contradicting Zosimus' tale of Galla's involvement.
-Zosimus' explanation, as well as Theodoret's and Rufinus', has been disputed by modern scholars, who believe Theodosius' march against Maximus and union with Galla to be based on calculations of political gain.
-The marriage would cement his dynastic alliance to Valentinian II and enable him to control the newly installed Western ruler.
+Theodosius granted refuge to the fugitives, though it took months for him to act decisively, indicating his reluctance in fighting a civil war at first.
+His eventual commitment to the war was explained through how it benefited him politically, as it gave him the opportunity to get rid of Maximus, the stronger member of the imperial college.
+As a result, he was married to Galla, while her family agreed to convert to religious orthodoxy, thus achieving a public image of dynastic and religious solidarity.